sinecode/gpyocr/README.rst

     $ sudo ./tesseract_installer.sh 3.05

-If you want to try Tesseract 4.00 (whitelist not working) then run:
+If you want to try Tesseract 4.1.0 then run:

 .. code-block::

-    $ sudo ./tesseract_installer.sh 4.00
+    $ sudo ./tesseract_installer.sh 4.1.0

 **Note**: this bash script is tested in Ubuntu 18.04 and CentOS 7; if you don't have these systems, there may be problems installing some dependencies.